renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 	-- raise existing notes by one octave xline.note_columns[1].note_value = xline.note_columns[1].note_value + 12

+**NB: The code above is actually a bad example**, as the notes will eventually exceed the valid range.
+Maybe not the first time you run the code, but eventually.
+The reason is simple enough: notes can't have a value higher than 120.
+To fix this problem, use a function such as `math.min(120,my_note_value)` or, to address both upper and lower boundaries at the same, clamp the value using `cLib.clamp_value(val,min,max)`

 > Note: if you have the need to convert between string and number values, the classes xNoteColumn and xEffectColumn have a lot of handy methods.
 See the [lua reference](lua_reference.md#supporting-classes) for more information

 ## Changing things over time